 The self-evaluation element of the school's PRD cycle invites teachers to reflect on their classroom behaviour management and the impact of the strategies they used.
-There are opportunities for teachers to share best practice in the PRD's lesson investigation cycle.
+There are further opportunities for teachers to share best practice in the PRD via lesson investigation feedback and peer observation cycles.